Faranxis524/Vehicle-Queuing/src/documentation/USER_DOCUMENTATION.md

 ### Admin Questions

 **Q: How are vehicles automatically assigned to POs?**
 A: The system uses advanced linear programming algorithms that consider vehicle capacity, driver availability, delivery location clusters, current load distribution, and multiple optimization factors for optimal assignments.
-The algorithm scores vehicles based on cluster efficiency, load utilization targets (70-90%), and size appropriateness.
+The algorithm prioritizes smaller vehicles first, then scores vehicles based on cluster efficiency, load utilization targets (70-90%), and size appropriateness to ensure efficient fleet utilization.

 **Q: What are clusters?**
 A: Geographic groupings of delivery locations that help optimize routing and prevent vehicles from serving multiple distant areas on the same day.
 The system uses a 4-cluster architecture covering North Luzon, Metro Manila North/East, Metro Manila South/Center, and CALABARZON South, implementing linear programming constraints to ensure efficient route optimization.